Large Language Models for Relevance Judgment in Product Search: Introduction

 In this paper we examine methods for improving the performance of LLMs towards parity with human performance.
 Using a unique dataset of e-commerce data we examine and report on an array of techniques for finetuning LLMs for relevance judgments in product search.
 The finetuned models can be used to scale relevance labelling at scale, with accuracies approaching that of the gold standard labels, defined as the judgments produced by an informed user.

-Our results in section (\ref{sec:methods}) show that Low Rank Adaptation (LoRA) \cite{hu2022lora} of intermediate-sized models such as Llama2 7B and Mistral 7B with the training datasets sized in the order of $10^6$ perform better than full model finetuning.
+Our results in section (\ref{sec:methods}) show that Low Rank Adaptation (LoRA) \cite{hu2022lora} of intermediate-sized with the training datasets sized in the order of $10^6$ perform better than full model finetuning.
 This observation emphasizes the tradeoff between the model and data size.
 For smaller training datasets, LoRA is expected to align with data more efficiently than full finetuning.
 We also find that including additional item textual data in the form of description, as expected, improves performance in larger multi-billion parameter models, but not in smaller ones of size in the order of hundred million parameters.

 Our training dataset is comprised of $6,055,251$ QIPs, $708,895$ queries and $2,664,741$ items.
 The dataset, similar to those in the public domain (e.g. \cite{reddy2022shopping}), is imbalanced towards the most relevant label, but unlike the ESCI dataset introduced in \cite{reddy2022shopping}) has an almost complete coverage of longer item description information.\footnote{The dataset introduced in \cite{reddy2022shopping} has an ``item\_description'' coverage close to 48\%.} Our relevance models are classifiers that are trained on inputs of concatenated item textual features and query along with relevance labels.
-On a three-class graduation of relevance labels (relevant, related, irrelevant) we achieve micro f1 scores of 88.8\% with Llama2 7B and 89.6\% with Mistral 7B models.
+On a three-class graduation of relevance labels (relevant, related, irrelevant) we achieve micro f1 scores of 88.8\% and 89.6\% with two larger language models.
 There are improvements up to 4.6\% in f1 micro scores compared to the performance of pretrained off-the-shelf decoder-only LLMs (see tables \ref{tab:res_llama}, \ref{tab:res_mistral}, and \ref{tab:res_bert}).

 We show that the balance between number of queries per item and items per query in the relevance labelled training dataset change the extent to which the item textual data is included in training, and hence both the number of queries available for each item included and more scrutinized item per query parallel, are correlated with the training performance.
 With fewer queries per item included in the dataset, adding item textual information is less helpful.
 On the other hand, when each item is paired with multiple queries in the training dataset, the performance improves.
 The query segment of the QIP input data is often much shorter than the item textual attributes and enriching and augmenting the query part of input to the model is expected to improve the performance.